 See Quigley’s Castle

 If you want to see a unique dwelling during your visit to Eureka Springs, Arkansas, then you want to visit Quigley’s Castle.

 Listed on the National Register of Historic Places, Quigley’s Castle was built as the dream home for Elise Quigley.

 Elise’s love for gardening is apparent when you visit the house.
-Not only will you see plants and flowers outdoors, but you will also notice that there are full-size trees growing inside the house as well.
+Not only will you see plants and flowers outdoors, but you will also notice that full-size trees are growing inside the house.

-There are also several interesting collections on site for you to view.
+There are also several exciting collections on-site for you to view.
 These include a collection of fossils, arrowheads, and butterflies.

-Visitors are welcome to come and do a self guided tour of the home March through November.
+Visitors are welcome to take a self-guided tour of the home from March through November.